Native American Employment and Training (17.265)

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
-The Employment and Training Administration publishes a Solicitation for Grant Application (SGA) in the Federal Register every two years.
-The SGA provides the application and award process for interested entities to apply for funding to serve specified geographic areas.
-After prospective grantees have filed a notice of intent and new applicants have additionally provided the information cited in 20 CFR 668.240, designation decisions are made.
-Subsequently, designated grantees must submit a Comprehensive Services Plan to the Employment and Training Administration, Office of Workforce Investment, Indian and Native American Programs (INAP), Department of Labor.
-In addition, grantees must describe the administrative, planning, and operational elements needed to implement a WIA Section 166 program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards apply to this program.
+The Employment and Training Administration publishes a Funding Opportunity Announcement (FOA) in the Federal Register every 4 years.
+The FOA provides the application and award process for interested entities to apply for funding to serve specified geographic areas.
+Grantees receiving a grant award must also submit a 4-year strategic plan to the Department of Labor, Employment and Training Administration, Office of Workforce Investment, Division of Indian and Native American Programs (DINAP).
+In addition, grantees must describe the administrative, planning, and operational elements needed to implement a WIOA Section 166 program.
 Instructions for completing these documents are issued by the Employment and Training Administration through a Training and Employment Guidance Letter (TEGL).

 Award Procedure